lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 One may also consider increasing the search space for new data clusters by increasing the value of the parameter `G`.
-This defines the number of GMM components to test and fit; the default is `G = 1:9` (`mclust`’s default).
-One should note that the decreasing the `GS`, and increasing the values of the arguments `times`, `G` (among other function arguments, see `?phenoDisco`) will heavily influence (increase) the total time taken to run the algorithm. `phenoDisco` supports parallelisation and we strongly suggest you make use of a parallel processing to run these analyses (different backends can be set with argument `BPPARAM`).
+This defines the number of GMM components to test and fit; the default is `G = 1:9` (the default value in the package @mclust).
+One should note that the decreasing the `GS`, and increasing the values of the arguments `times`, `G` (among other function arguments, see `?phenoDisco`) will heavily influence (increase) the total time taken to run the algorithm. `phenoDisco` supports parallelisation and we strongly suggest you make use of a parallel processing to run these analyses.

 The ouput of running the `phenoDisco` algorithm is a `MSnSet` containing the new data clusters, appended to the `featureData` under the name